Function of the T1 vertebra

-The spine is made up of over two dozen vertebrae, which are separated by soft spongy intervertebral discs.
+The spine is made up of more than two dozen vertebrae, which are separated and cushioned by elastic and flexible discs.
 There are five segments of the spine:

 - Cervical spine in the neck